USS Bluegill: 1953–1969

 Bluegill resumed duty based at San Diego until 2 November 1953, when she deployed to the western Pacific.
-During her deployment, she trained with units of the United States Seventh Fleet, saw service off the Koean Peninsula, and visited various Far Eastern ports before returning to San Diego on 15 May 1954.
+During her deployment, she trained with units of the United States Seventh Fleet, saw service off the Korean Peninsula, and visited various Far Eastern ports before returning to San Diego on 15 May 1954.
 There, she resumed operations along the United States West Coast and continued such duty until Decebmber 1955.

 In December 1955, Bluegill moved to a new home port at Pearl Harbor, Hawaii.
 For almost nine years, she alternated between operations in the Hawaiian Islands with deployments to the western Pacific.
 On 15 August 1959, she was redesignated an attack submarine with the hull classification symbol SS-242.

 While Bluegill was undergoing overhaul at the Mare Island Naval Shipyard on 1 April 1964, while in overhaul, her home port changed to San Diego.
 For the remainder of her career, she divided her time between training duties along the U.S. West Coast and periodic cruises to the Far East.
-During the Vietnam War, She spent time in the Gulf of Tonkin off North Vietnam in 1965, conducting reconnaissance operations and rescueing downed American pilots.
+During the Vietnam War, she spent time in the Gulf of Tonkin off North Vietnam in 1965, conducting reconnaissance operations and rescuing downed American pilots.
 She received her last designation change on 1 April 1966, when she became an auxiliary submarine with the hull classification symbol AGSS-242.